Dan Ingram: Personal life

-Ingram had been diagnosed with Parkinsonian syndrome in 2014, and died after choking while eating.
-Upon his death, Ingram was survived by his wife, Maureen Donnelly.
+Ingram had been diagnosed with Parkinsonian syndrome in 2014, and died in 2018 after choking while eating.
+He was survived by his wife, Maureen Donnelly.
 He also had five sons (Christopher, Daniel, David, Robert, and Phillip), four daughters (Patricia, Michelle, Christina, and Jacqueline), two stepdaughters (Laura and Linda), 26 grandchildren, and 12 great-grandchildren.

 His brother was John W. Ingram, who was the final president of the Chicago, Rock Island and Pacific Railroad when the company went bankrupt on March 31, 1980.